Can you get a joint car insurance policy?

 - Uninsured/underinsured motorist – protects insured individuals from injury resulting from an individual without insurance

-Before purchasing auto insurance jointly, you need to determine if it is beneficial to purchase auto insurance together.
+Before purchasing auto insurance coverage jointly, you need to determine if it is beneficial to purchase auto insurance together as a married couple.

 If no credits would be allowed for a joint policy, it would be best to purchase separate insurance policies and just have the other individual in your home added as a secondary driver.